 - practical hand skills and good hand-eye coordination

-- problem-solving and high-level decision-making skills
+- excellent problem-solving and clinical decision-making skills

 - leadership skills